Got questions? You’re not alone.

 How long does therapy take?

-There’s no one-size-fits-all timeline and honestly, I’d be skeptical of any therapist who promises one.
+There's no standard timeline, and I'd be skeptical of anyone who promises one.

-Because real change takes repetition, safety, and spaciousness, most of my clients begin to feel a meaningful internal shift between 18 months and 2 years of consistent work.
+Real change takes time, safety, and repetition.
+Most of my clients start noticing meaningful shifts between 18 months and 2 years of consistent work.
+That's not because therapy is slow, it's because we're addressing root patterns, not just surface symptoms.

 What do we actually do in therapy?

-Some days we dive into your history.
-Other days we name what’s overwhelming in the moment.
+Some sessions we dive into your history.
+Others we focus on what's overwhelming right now.

-We might explore your inner parts, practice new boundaries, unpack shame, or build real-world systems that support your actual brain.
+We might explore your inner parts, practice boundaries, unpack shame, map your values, or build systems that work with your actual brain.
+It's collaborative, not formulaic.
+We go at your pace.

-Who is your practice not the best fit for?
+Who is your practice not a good fit for?

-• High-acuity situations where there’s significant or ongoing risk of harm to self or others
+• Active, ongoing risk of harm to self or others

-• Clients needing multiple sessions per week or emergency/crisis care
+• Situations requiring multiple sessions per week or 24/7 crisis support

-*If that’s where you’re at, you still deserve care.
-I’d be happy to refer you to trusted colleagues in group practices or higher-acuity settings that are better equipped to support your needs.
+If that's where you're at, you still deserve care.
+I'm happy to connect you with colleagues in group practices or higher-level care settings better equipped to support those needs.